 Star Wars Special Editions were on the way.
 And so was more merchandise.

 I was never a big crisps eater.
 But when Walkers Crisps did their collectable Star Wars Tazos (like Pogs but not quite) I ate crisps like nothing else.
 I had almost the whole collection and I even had the special folder to store them in.
-But there were an elusive set of 10 that you could only get by eating a specific brand that neither me nor my parents ate.
+But there was an elusive set of 10 that you could only get by eating a specific brand that neither me nor my parents ate.
 I was gutted.
 But some family friends came through and I got all but one, the Wampa.
 Oddly enough I managed to complete the set about two years ago when I found that last Tazo at my local comic shop.
 Best 10p I ever spent.

 The weekend Star Wars: A New Hope SE came out I was staying at a friend of the families house and we were all going to see Space Jam.
 I was a late addition to the group and it was questionable that I would get a ticket to see the Warner Bros crew team up with Michael Jordan, so I said if I couldn’t see that maybe, just maybe I’d be able to see Star Wars.
 I’m afraid it was not to be that day, but I did watch the Behind-the-Scenes special that was on TV that evening.
 My friend Vix joined me in front of the TV, and when it finished she said she wanted to see those films having never seen them before.